About the Speaker:

 Sarah E. Kucharski is a patient advocate, speaker, writer, patient, communications and health care consultant

-I got involved in patient advocacy because I am a rare disease patient and as a rare disease patient it is extremely important to be able to be actively engaged in care to take a certain responsibility for directing your care, because you’re yourself 24/7, 365 and that's a lot more time than the doctors will ever really get to spend with you.
-I was diagnosed with rare disease when I was 31 and it actually came about because I had done a lot of investigation into my own care.
-My background is as a journalist and so I'd read all the information that I could get my hands on, done the research, read the medical journals and actually written an email to a doctor at the Cleveland Clinic and said, I know that sounds kind of crazy, but I think that I have this rare disease.
-She wrote back and said, I think you're right.
+I got involved in patient advocacy because I am a rare disease patient and as a rare disease patient it is extremely important to be able to be actively engaged in care to take a certain responsibility for directing your care because you’re yourself 24/7, 365 and that’s a lot more time than the doctors will ever really get to spend with you.
+I was diagnosed with a rare disease when I was 31 and it came about because I had done a lot of investigation into my care.
+My background is as a journalist and so I’d read all the information that I could get my hands on, do the research, read the medical journals and write an email to a doctor at the Cleveland Clinic and said, I know that sounds kind of crazy, but I think that I have this rare disease.
+She wrote back and said, I think you’re right.

-My medical history had been really complicated, for years as a teen preteen, I'd actually presented with gastrointestinal trouble and nobody ever thought GI problems, vascular cause.
+My medical history had been complicated, for years as a teen preteen, I’d presented with gastrointestinal trouble and nobody ever thought GI problems, vascular cause.
 It took a very long time for us to even get to the point that anyone started looking down that path.
 I went through having triple bypass surgery that ultimately failed.
 I lost my left kidney.
-I had a stroke, four brain aneurysms, three of which were coiled and a gastric rupture.
-After having that in a period of about five to six years, that's when I said he didn't.
-Nobody has just this bad luck, like there's got to be something more here.
-There's got to be something overarching and that's when I really got serious about doing my research and reach the diagnosis.
+I had a stroke, four brain aneurysms, three of which were coiled, and a gastric rupture.
+After having that in a period of about five to six years, that’s when I said he didn’t.
+Nobody has just this bad luck like there’s got to be something more here.
+There’s got to be something overarching and that’s when I got serious about doing my research and reaching the diagnosis.

 Isolation & Rare Disease